 The two sorters are now stacked on top of each other and are completely devoted to paper.
 (The sections each hold up to 8 1/2″ x 11″ paper.)
 When I planned this, I wasn’t sure if stacking them would be stable, but was pleased to find that it does not wobble or move at all; it’s quite solid.
 There is a chest of drawers behind it, so even if someone were to fall against it, the chest behind would keep it in place.
 (By the way, I’ve put felt on the bottoms of all the furniture so it can all be easily moved without scratching the new floor.)

 My paper is organized by dominant color.
 Some colors get a single section of the sorter, while others (white and cream for example), have several.
 I held onto the acrylic frames that I had previously used for storing stamps in the second sorter and now use them to store smaller bits of paper.
 For example, this acrylic frame serves as a drawer to store small blue papers.
-I’ve got another for red and pink small papers, one for yellow, etc. This lets me store full-sized pieces in one or two sections and then store smaller pieces in another, where they won’t get lost amongst the bigger pieces.
+I’ve got another for red and pink small papers, one for yellow, etc. This lets me store full-sized pieces in one or two sections and then store smaller pieces in another, where they won’t get lost among the bigger pieces.

 The other big thing that changed is my stamp storage.
 You may remember that previously my stamps were stored in four ways: